 - Take dog poop bags.

-- Take short and long leads and muzzle if your dog needs one.
+- Take short and long leads ( and muzzle which may be needed).

 - Remember your mobile phone.